 We have these encouraging words from Jesus because of Thomas: “Because you have seen Me, Thomas, you have believed.
 Blessed are those who have not seen but believe ” (John 20:29).
 Thomas’ lack of faith has served to encourage all future Christians who have not seen Jesus and yet have believed in him and his resurrection.

 Now, the feast day of St. Thomas in Roman and Syrian catholic churches is on 3rd July.
 Also, the next Sunday of Easter (Pascha) is celebrated as the Sunday of Thomas in the communication of Thoma’s question to Jesus which led him to proclaim, My Lord and my God” and the day in Kerala is known as Puthunjayar.

 Thomas is also commemorated in common with all the apostles on June 30th, in a feast known as the Synaxis of the holy apostles.

 Saint Thomas Reflection

-In his weakness and lack of understanding, Thomas shares the fate of Peter the impatient, James and John, the “sons of thunder,” Philip and his foolish request to see the Father—indeed, all the apostles.
+In his weakness and lack of understanding, Thomas shares the fate of Saint Peter the impatient, Saint James and Saint John, the “sons of thunder,” Saint Philip, and his foolish request to see the Father—indeed, all the apostles.

-However, we must not exaggerate these facts because Christ did not choose worthless men.
-However, their human frailty highlights the fact that holiness is a gift from God, not a human creation; it is given to ordinary men and women with flaws; and it is God who gradually transforms the flaws into the image of Christ, the courageous, trusting, and loving one.
+We must not exaggerate these facts because Christ did not choose worthless men.
+Their human frailty highlights the fact that holiness is a gift from God, not a human creation; it is given to ordinary men and women with flaws; and it is God who gradually transforms the flaws into the image of Christ, the courageous, trusting, and loving one.